0x8ff/Navi-Bot-2021/README.md

-# Navi - WIP Multipurpose Discord Bot
+# ⚠️ Navi - Multipurpose Discord Bot
-Created during the end of hacktoberfest 2021.
+This project has been deprecated.

 ## Dependencies
 - Python3.9+